10 frugal gifts for seniors

 For almost everyone who gives gifts at Christmas, there's one or two people who are elderly.
 Many of them seem not to need or want more "stuff" in their lives.
 If your friend or relative is confined to a senior residence or home, finding the right gift is even tougher.
 In this situation, space for things is often an issue.
 So what's a gift giver to do?
 Here are 10 unusual and frugal ideas that will bring a smile to even the most over-stuffed senior.

 - Ergonomic kitchen tools - Years ago, a friend gave me a potato peeler with an ergonomic handle, and I haven't stopped using it since.
-I know she didn't pay more than $6 for it, but it's one of the best Christmas gifts I ever got.
+It's one of the best Christmas gifts I ever got.
 Jar openers, spatulas, corn peelers, etc. can be found in most discount department stores or viewed and ordered online.
 Your friend with arthritis in her thumbs like me, will love you for it!

 - Recordable greeting card - These are so cool.
 Try a karaoke card and record your own voice singing old time favorites.
 Jokes?
 Even better.
-Drug stores, card shops, and supermarkets carry them and they cost between $6 to $10.
+Drug stores, card shops, and supermarkets carry them.

 - Stuffed calendars - Purchase a calendar with a motif your friend will love and then go through and mark important dates, such as birthdays of friends and family, upcoming events, and anniversaries.
 Pre-marking them for your gift recipient will show your thoughtfulness and maybe help remind you, too!
 Package a few stamped greeting cards along with the calendar if you want to make it extra special.